AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 -- We then need to add the trained model parameters to DistributedModelParameters.

-local TrainedModelParameters1 = DistributedModelParameters:getModelParameters()
+local TrainedModelParameters1 = DistributedModelParametersCoordinator:getModelParameters()

-DistributedModelParameters:addModelParameters(TrainedModelParameters1)
+DistributedModelParametersCoordinator:addModelParameters(TrainedModelParameters1)

--- The addModelParameters() from DistributedModelParameters will update the main model parameters -- Once updated, you can call DistributedGradients' getMainModelParameters() to update the LinearRegression's model parameters.
+-- The addModelParameters() from DistributedModelParametersCoordinator will update the main model parameters.
+-- Once updated, you can call DistributedModelParametersCoordinator' getMainModelParameters() to update the LinearRegression's model parameters.

-local UpdatedModelParameters = DistributedModelParameters:getMainModelParameters()
+local UpdatedModelParameters = DistributedModelParametersCoordinator:getMainModelParameters()

 LinearRegression1:setModelParameters(UpdatedModelParameters)